jackspirou/clientjs/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/clientjs.svg)](https://saucelabs.com/u/clientjs)

+> The Windows 10 EDGE browser passes all tests as well, but is not shown above due to current incompatibilities with the `karma-coverage` plugin at [github.com/karma-runner/karma-coverage](https://github.com/karma-runner/karma-coverage).

 ClientJS is a JavaScript library that makes digital fingerprinting easy, while also exposing all the browser data-points used in generating fingerprints.